Skip to main content

 Tools

 The Mapbox MCP Server provides the following tools, which provide various geographic services such as searching for places, calculating routes, and generating maps.
-Each tool is powered by a specific Mapbox Web Services API, and you can use them to enhance your AI-powered applications with geographic capabilities.
+Tools are organized into categories based on their functionality.

 ToolDescription